 My name is Lucas Teague, I have a private practice in Brick Lane, close to Liverpool Street and Spitalfields.
-I specialize in offering an holistic approach in the treatment of depression, anxiety, bereavement, and addictions.
+I specialise in offering an holistic approach in the treatment of depression, anxiety, bereavement, and addictions.
 This means working with all aspects of your experience, including mind, body and spirit as a means of helping you understand the underlying issues related to these difficulties.
 My experience of working with clients over a 10 year period is that this is one of the most effective methods of fostering lasting change.

 I chose to become a therapist 10 years ago, as I wanted to bring together my personal interests with my professional life.
 In this regard I chose to train as a Transpersonal Psychotherapist, as this provided me with a relational therapeutic approach, whilst holding a good basis to work from in understanding unconscious processes, and the deeper existential meanings of life that I feel we all search for.